simonmichael/hledger/hledger/hledger.m4.md

 helpful techniques for this situation include `--layout=bare`, `-V`, `cur:`, `--transpose`, `--tree`, `--depth`, `--drop`, switching to html output, etc.

-(Help output uses a pager automatically when appropriate, but regular reports do not, currently.)
+#### Box-drawing characters

+hledger draws simple table borders by default, to minimise the risk of display problems caused by a terminal/font not supporting box-drawing characters.

+But your terminal and font probably do support them, so we recommend using the `--pretty` flag to show prettier tables in the terminal.
+This is a good flag to add to your hledger config file.

 #### Colour

-hledger tries to detect ANSI color and text styling support and use it when appropriate, though currently rather minimally: some reports show negative numbers in red, and help output uses bold text for emphasis.
+hledger tries to automatically detect ANSI colour and text styling support and use it when appropriate.
+(Currently, it is used rather minimally: some reports show negative numbers in red, and help output uses bold text for emphasis.)

-You can override this in the usual ways.
-If the `NO_COLOR` environment variable is set, colour will be disabled by default.
-Or you can use the `--color/--colour` option with a `y`/`yes` value, or `n`/`no`, to force colour on or off.
+You can override this by setting the `NO_COLOR` environment variable to disable it, or by using the `--color/--colour` option, perhaps in your config file, with a `y`/`yes` or `n`/`no` value to force it on or off.
-(This option doesn't work in a config file yet.)

-#### Box-drawing
+#### Paging

-By default, hledger draws table borders using ascii characters, to minimise the chance of display problems.

-If your terminal and font support box-drawing characters (they probably do), you will probably want to use the `--pretty` flag to show prettier tables.
-This is a good flag to add to your hledger config file.
+In unix-like environments, when displaying large output in the terminal, hledger tries to use a pager when appropriate.
+(Actually it does this for any output format displayed in the terminal, not just text.)
+You can prevent this with the `--pager=no` option, perhaps in your config file.

+It will use the pager specified by the `PAGER` environment variable, otherwise `less` if available, otherwise `more` if available.

+The pager shows one page of text at a time, and lets you scroll around to see more.
+While it is active, usually `SPACE` shows the next page, `q` quits, and `?` shows more features.
+(And in `less`, `G` jumps to the end, which is useful when you are viewing register output.)

+The pager is expected to display hledger's ANSI colour and text styling. hledger adds `R` to the `LESS` and `MORE` environment variables to enable this for `less` and its `more` compatibility mode.
+If you use a different pager, you might need to configure it similarly, to avoid seeing junk on screen.
+(Or you can disable colour, as described above.)

 ### HTML output